jhpoelen/google-drive-export/README.md

 # google-drive-export

 Generates export urls associated with Google drive content such as Google slides.
+Takes urls from browser as input.

 Example: